veloren/veloren/README.md

 #### `voxygen`

 The `voxygen` crate contains the official 3D frontend for Verloren.
-It allows players to connect to servers, play as a character within those server, and will eventually also support single player worlds via the network abstraction within the `network` crate (note: this isn't implemented yet).
+It allows players to connect to servers, play as a character within those servers, and will eventually also support single player worlds via the network abstraction within the `network` crate (note: this isn't implemented yet).
 It uses the `client` crate.
 It uses the `server` crate.

 #### `server-cli`